 Medium density overlay is a plywood product with a multitude of applications.
 Commercial contractors and those in the home building industry use MDO as an all-purpose, durable material.
 Designed for exterior use with waterproof glue, it's also used for interior purposes where moisture is present, or anywhere plywood is used.

-As an ideal product for concrete forms because of it's durability, strength and water-resistance, large and complicated forms built with MDO can be assembled, torn down and reassembled.
-The smooth, slick surface imparts a consistent, even surface to the face of concrete.
+The smooth, slick finish imparts a consistent, even surface to the face of concrete.
 The insulating properties of MDO also lead to consistent, controlled drying times for concrete.
-Cleanup goes faster because the concrete washes or scrapes off easily from forms made with this plywood.
+Cleanup goes faster because the concrete washes or scrapes off easily from forms made with this type of plywood.

 As a siding material, the product is attractive and easy to maintain.
 It accepts any kind of exterior paint, but it's also acceptable to leave it as-is in areas that are hard to reach or not highly visible.
 With insulating properties similar to natural wood, MDO provides temperature control to homes and buildings.
 Other exterior applications include using the plywood for fascias, soffits, chimney enclosures, gable ends, garage door panels and even fences.